 In Fig. 9 we show a series of line profiles calculated from the simulations, as described above.
-Each panel has a different onset radius of X-rays $(R_o)$ (Co-authors: we need to use consistent notation: $R_o$ or $R{\min}$ ?) and shows line profiles for three values of wind optical depth ( $\tau$ ), calculated using the clumped wind structure from the simulations and also from a corresponding smooth wind.
+Each panel has a different onset radius of X-rays (R_o) (Co-authors: we need to use consistent notation: R_o or R{\min} ?) and shows line profiles for three values of wind optical depth (τ) , calculated using the clumped wind structure from the simulations and also from a corresponding smooth wind.
 The profiles that include clumping show a low level of random noise, as would be expected from the numerical simulation generated structure, but show very little, if any, systematic effects on the overall shapes.
-Examining the simulation output itself (figure 1 in Dessart & Owocki (2003)), this is not surprising, as the clumpy structure is quite small scale, yielding porosity lengths that are significantly less than a stellar radius.
+Examining the simulation output itself (figure 1 in Dessart & Owocki (2003)), this is not surprising, as the clumpy structure is quite small scale, yielding porosity lengths that are significantly less than a stellar radius5.
 Note that this is quite different than the larger interclump spacing seen in one-dimensional simulations (Feldmeier, Puls, & Pauldrach 1997), probably because in one dimension, clumps (shells, really) are prone to collide and merge whereas in higher-dimensional simulations the shell fragments, or clumps, are able to move past each other without interacting or interacting via shearing, rather than merging.
-It seems likely that instabilities (e.g. Rayleigh-Taylor) also cause larger structures to fragment on small lateral scales.
-Finally, note that the small lateral scales of wind clumps (as distinct from, e.g., CIRs) have been noted in other studies, both theoretical (Dessart & Owocki 2002) and observational (Lepine & Moffat 1999).
+Co-authors: Should we mention the other limitations of